- Education and Science»

 Going Out (You all know I mean drinking)

-The SU is often underrated by first year students, yes the floor of copper rooms is sticky and Disco Dave is tacky, however it is also only 5mins walk from your bed, drinks and cheap and the bouncers are really nice.
+The SU is often underrated by first year students, yes the floor of copper rooms is sticky and Disco Dave is tacky, however it is also only 5mins walk from your bed, drinks and cheap and the bouncers are really nice (In comparison to Smack).
 Terrace bar is also a great place to chill and the going to the pub quiz in the dirty duck (You need to try their mango cider) with your flatmates is a must.

 Kasbah on Mondays is also a favourite with first years, it is closer to campus than Leamington is and the club is huge with a barbeque in the smoking area :D. Beware however Kasbah on a Friday is incredibly busy.